tcione/tales.dev/content/blips/202108222022-site-reliability-and-9-s.md

 title = "Site reliability and 9's"
 date = "2021-08-22T20:22:00Z"

-[extra]
+[taxonomies]
-blips_id = "202108222022"
+tags=["rickard-sre-math"]
 +++
-[[#rickard-sre-math](/blips/tags/rickard-sre-math)] makes it clear that adding 9's to your SLAs is a big commitment.
+[[#rickard-sre-math](/tags/rickard-sre-math)] makes it clear that adding 9's to your SLAs is a big commitment.
 While the meaning of a 9 scales linearly, the effort goes exponentially.

 Anyways, for refs: